ResearchComputing/Documentation/docs/running-jobs/job-arrays.md

 | SLURM_ARRAY_TASK_MAX        | The highest index in the array                 |
 | SLURM_ARRAY_JOB_MIN         | The lowest index in the array                  |

-As an example, if a job array was submitted with `--array=1-3`.
-It would result in a set of three tasks with values similar to these:
+As an example, if a job array was submitted with `--array=1-3`, it would result in a set of three tasks with values similar to these:

 ```bash
 # 1